-HMRC - OT00500 - Map Of New And Old Legislative References Following 2009 And 2010 Consolidation Act
+HMRC - OT00500 - Map Of New And Old Legislative References Following 2009 And 2010 Consolidation Acts

 In 2009 and 2010 there were three consolidation acts.
 These acts bring together earlier legislation from ICTA88 and various Finance Acts.
 This manual now refers to the current legislation.
 The table below provides a cross reference between the manual page, the old legislation and the new legislation.
 Wherever possible we have left in a reference to the old legislation for the main parts of Oil Taxation.
 We have also left the old statutory references among the ‘keywords’ to assist with a manual search.